PDennise/vibe-vault-mood-tracker/userstories.md

 ## US14 – Export Data to CSV

 **User Story:**
-As a user, I want to export my mood data to CSV format, so I can analyze it in spreadsheet software.
+As a user, I want to export my mood data to CSV format and have my moods classified into common emotions (like happy, sad, anxious), so that I can better understand my emotional patterns and analyze them using spreadsheet software.

 **Acceptance Criteria:**
-- User can choose to export data as CSV file.
+- User can export all mood entries to CSV file.
-- Exported file includes date, mood text, polarity, subjectivity, and tags if any.
+- Exported file includes date, mood text, polarity, subjectivity, and any tags.

 **Tasks:**
 - [ ] Implement CSV export function.
 - [ ] Add menu option for export.
-- [ ] Validate file writing and notify user on success or error.
+- [ ] Validate successful file writing and notify user on success or failure.

 |------|---------------------------------------------------------------------------------------------|